rampal-punia/python-day-to-day/useful_inbuid_functions.md

-# Most Frequently Used In-built Python Functions
+# Commonly used in-built functions In Python

 |In-built function|Used for|
 |-----------------|------------------|